Developing the MPK Application

 Should have the latest version of Palette installed with the corresponding firmware on the MLSoC.

-Let’s remind ourselves of the application we will package using the an mpk
+Let’s remind ourselves of the application we will package using the an mpk:

 The application logic: